Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] 1.
 Go to the Logs ingestion window in Stackdriver Logging, and disable the log source for the GKE Cluster Operations resource.
 - [ ] 1.
 Go to the GKE console, and delete existing clusters.
 2. Recreate a new cluster.
 3. Clear the option to enable legacy Stackdriver Logging.
 - [ ] 1.
 Go to the GKE console, and delete existing clusters.
 2. Recreate a new cluster.
 3. Clear the option to enable legacy Stackdriver Monitoring.

+To quickly disable logs for a GKE container using the minimum number of steps, the correct option is:

+**[1] Go to the Logs ingestion window in Stackdriver Logging, and disable the log source for the GKE container resource.**

+Here’s why this option is correct:

+- **Logs ingestion window in Stackdriver Logging**: This is where you manage which log sources are enabled for ingestion into Stackdriver Logging.
+- **Disable the log source for the GKE container resource**: By disabling the log source specifically for the GKE container emitting the huge number of logs, you stop the logs from being ingested and therefore reduce the associated costs quickly and directly.

+The reasons why the other options are incorrect:

+**[2] Go to the Logs ingestion window in Stackdriver Logging, and disable the log source for the GKE Cluster Operations resource.**
+- This option targets GKE Cluster Operations logs, which are different from application or container logs.
+Disabling these logs would not address the issue caused by the GKE container emitting excessive logs.

+**[3] Go to the GKE console, and delete existing clusters.
+Recreate a new cluster.
+Clear the option to enable legacy Stackdriver Logging.**
+- Deleting and recreating the entire GKE cluster is an extreme and unnecessary step for simply disabling logs for a specific container.
+It involves significant downtime and operational overhead.

+**[4] Go to the GKE console, and delete existing clusters.
+Recreate a new cluster.
+Clear the option to enable legacy Stackdriver Monitoring.**
+- Similar to option [3], this involves deleting and recreating the GKE cluster, which is not needed to disable logs for a specific container.
+It also mentions Stackdriver Monitoring, which is different from Stackdriver Logging.

+Therefore, **option [1]** is the correct and efficient choice to quickly address the issue of excessive logging costs from a specific GKE container.

 **[⬆ Back to Top](#table-of-contents)**